 In this case, all of the \$2,000 loss was allocated between the foreign source passive income and the high withholding tax interest categories, and no reduction was made to U.S. source income.
-In situations where U.S. source income is reduced (i.e., the loss to be allocated exceeds foreign income in other categories) you must follow the rules described under Recapture of prior year overall foreign loss on this page.
-Note: If, for any tax year, you are required to allocate a foreign loss, you must make certain adjustments to income you receive in the loss category in later years.
-See Recharacterization of income on page 10.
+In situations where the loss to be allocated exceeds foreign income in other categories, the excess reduces U.S. source income and for later years you must follow the rules described under Recapture of prior year overall foreign loss below.
+If the loss reduced foreign source income, you must make certain adjustments to income you receive in the loss category in later years.
+See Recharacterization of income below.

-- 2. Recapture of prior year overall foreign loss.
+2. Recapture of prior year overall foreign loss.
 If you had an overall foreign loss in a prior year that offset U.S. source income, a part of your foreign income (in the same category as the loss) is treated as U.S. source income in each following tax year.
-The part that is treated as U.S. source income is the smallest of: - 1.
-The amount of overall foreign loss not recaptured in earlier years,
+The part that is treated as U.S. source income is the smallest of:

-- 2. 50% or more of your taxable income from foreign sources from all categories, or - 3.
-The amount from line 14, less any adjustment for allocation of losses from other categories, as described under Allocation of losses from other categories on this page.
+- a.
+The amount of overall foreign loss not recaptured in earlier years, - b.
+50% or more of your taxable income from foreign sources, or - c.
+The amount from line 14, less any adjustment for allocation of losses from other categories, as described under Allocation of losses from other categories on page 10.

-Reduce the income on line 14 by entering (in parentheses) on line 15 the smallest of (1), (2), or (3) above.
+Reduce the income on line 14 by entering (in parentheses) on line 15 the smallest of a, b, or c above.
 This is the amount of the recapture.
 Be sure to attach your computation.
-If you elect to recapture more of an overall foreign loss than is required, you must show in your computation the percentage of taxable income recaptured and the dollar amount of the recapture.
+If you elect to recapture more of an overall foreign loss than is required, show in your computation the percentage of taxable income recaptured and the dollar amount of the recapture.

-You must attach a statement to Form 1116 showing the balance in each separate limitation overall foreign loss account.
+Attach a statement to Form 1116 showing the balance in each separate limitation overall foreign loss account.

 See Regulations section 1.904(f)-1(b) for more information.

 3. Recharacterization of income.
-If, for 1997, you reduced your foreign taxable income in the category shown above Part I by a pro rata share of a loss from another category, you must recharacterize in 1998 all or part of any income you receive in 1998 in that loss category.
+If, for 1998, you reduced your foreign taxable income in the category shown above Part I by a pro rata share of a loss from another category, you must recharacterize in 1999 all or part of any income you receive in 1999 in that loss category.
 Increase the amount on line 14 by entering on line 15 any recharacterized income.

-Also include on line 15 income that must be recharacterized in 1998 as income in the category shown above Part I because of a foreign loss allocation that reduced U.S. source income in prior tax years.
+Also include on line 15 income that must be recharacterized in 1999 as income in the category shown above Part I because of a foreign loss allocation that reduced U.S. source income in prior tax years.

 Example.
-Using the facts in the example under Allocation of losses from other categories on this page, in the next year (1998), you have \$5,000 of general limitation income, \$3,000 of passive income, and \$500 of high withholding tax interest.
-Because \$1,600 of the general limitation loss was used to reduce your passive income in 1997, \$1,600 of your 1998 general limitation income must be recharacterized as passive income.
+Using the facts in the example under Allocation of losses from other categories on page 10, in the next year (2000), you have \$5,000 of general limitation income, \$3,000 of passive income, and \$500 of high withholding tax interest.
+Because \$1,600 of the general limitation loss was used to reduce your passive income in 1999, \$1,600 of your 2000 general limitation income must be recharacterized as passive income.
 Similarly, \$400 of the general limitation income must be recharacterized as high withholding tax interest.
-On your 1998 Form 1116 for passive income, you would enter \$1,600 on line 15.
-On your 1998 Form 1116 for high withholding tax interest, you would enter \$400 on line 15.
+On your 2000 Form 1116 for passive income, you would enter \$1,600 on line 15.
+On your 2000 Form 1116 for high withholding tax interest, you would enter \$400 on line 15.